aws/aws-cdk/packages/aws-cdk-lib/aws-appsync/README.md

 // An additional way of declaring a source api association using the SourceApiAssociation construct.
 This is useful when a source api is deployed in a different stack from the Merged API.
-// The source api owner can associate it to the Merged API with this construct. const importedMergedApi = appsync.GraphqlApi.fromGraphqlAttributes(this, 'ImportedMergedApi', {
+// The source api owner can associate it to the Merged API with this construct. const importedMergedApi = appsync.GraphqlApi.fromGraphqlApiAttributes(this, 'ImportedMergedApi', {
   graphqlApiId: 'MyApiId',
-  graphqlApiArn: 'MyApiArn',ƒ
+  graphqlApiArn: 'MyApiArn',
 });

 const importedExecutionRole = iam.Role.fromRoleArn(this, 'ExecutionRole', 'arn:aws:iam::ACCOUNT:role/MyExistingRole');